Stanley Cup Playoffs Daily: Penguins, Rangers, Oilers, Jets look to even up their series

 2. Joonas Korpisalo, G, Columbus Blue Jackets

 You're 26, you're making your first NHL postseason start (after battling Elvis Merzlikins in training camp), and you not only earn a win against the NHL's most expensive offensive corps -- you shut them out.
-Korpisalo is just the fifth goalie over the last 30 seasons to record a shutout in his postseason debut (John Gibson was the last, in 2014).
+Korpisalo is just the fifth goalie over the past 30 seasons to record a shutout in his postseason debut (John Gibson was the most recent, in 2014).
 This save on Auston Matthews is absolutely gorgeous.

 3. Carter Hart, G, Philadelphia Flyers